daily-co/daily-js/README.md

 Returns `this`.

+#### `sendAppMessage(data, to)`

+Sends a message to other participants in the call. `data` should be a javascript object that can be serialized into JSON. `to` should be either a participant `session_id`, or `"*"`.
+The `"*"` value is the default, and means that the message is a "broadcast" message intended for all participants.

+You can listen for these messages by installing a handler for the `app-message` event.

+Messages are delivered to participants currently in the call.
+They are not stored.
+If a recipient is not in the call when the message is sent, the recipient will never receive the message.

+Note that the `to` address is the `session_id`, not the `user_id`.

+Broadcast messages are not delivered to the sender of the message.

+Returns `this`.

 #### `setLocalVideo(bool)`

 Updates the local camera state.
 Does nothing if not in a call.
 Syntactic sugar for `this.updateParticipant('local', { video: bool })`.